 My bottom line on Lovable.dev pricing

 Superblocks is the best option for businesses that want vibe coding speed but within their organizational standards for code quality, design, and security.
-It pairs AI-driven app generation with centralized governance features like SSO, RBAC, audit logs, and more, so every app meets security requirements by default.

 The platform’s extensive features support this balance: